coderholic/pyradio/README.md

     volume=50

 **Note:** Starting with **PyRadio v.
 0.8.9**, *mplayer*'s default profile will use its internal mixer to adjust its volume; this is accompliced using the "*softvol=1*" and "*softvol-max=300*" lines above.
 The user may choose to remove these lines from the config (to activate system-wide volume adjustment) or add them to the config (in case the profile was created by an older **PyRadio** version).

+### VLC

+Although **VLC** can use a local configuration file, there seems to be no reliable way of defining the playback volume in it.

+In the past, **VLC** would just use any volume setting it had saved from a previous execution, but now it is possible to save the volume it will use when executed by **PyRadio**.

+This means that **VLC** will start and connect to a station, use whatever volume level it's stored for it and then **PyRadio** will reset the volume to the desired one (as saved within **PyRadio**).

+The volume will be saved is a file called *vlc.conf* and reside withing the *data* directory, inside **PyRadio**'s configuration folder.

 ## Displaying Station Info